veeracs/postmessage/README.md

 1. <b>scrollTop</b> - boolean, scroll to the top of the page within the modal when an error message is displayed.
 2. <b>showLoader</b> - boolean, show loading status while the CNID client loads.
 3. <b>authToken</b> - string, use authToken to close the modal window and fetch cookie information from the CNID server and log the user in.
+4. <b>errorMessage</b> - string, show error message in a popover for mobile devices.
+The CNID server determines the device type, so no device type detection will be needed on the brand client, the brand client just shows the error message in a popover when it receives the data via postMessage event from CNID client.

+The following property should be defined on the brand's global object, and should be available on any page that uses the CNID client.
 <pre>
 <code>
 postMessageCallback : function(data) {